American Society of Ophthalmic Plastic & Reconstructive Surgery (ASOPRS) Fellowship Program

 Dr. Evan H. Black serves as the Program Director for a two-year ACGME accredited ASOPRS fellowship program sponsored by the Kresge Eye Institute of Wayne State University and the Detroit Medical Center in Detroit, Michigan.

-Beginning with the 2018 fellowship year (July 7, 2018 to July 6, 2020), all applicants for traditional two-year ASOPRS-accredited programs must register and apply through SF Match Residency and Fellowship Matching Services.
-SF Match will begin accepting requests for registration for the Ophthalmic Plastic & Reconstructive Surgery match on October 3, 2016.
+Beginning with the 2020 fellowship year (July 7, 2020 to July 6, 2022), all applicants for traditional two-year ASOPRS-accredited programs must register and apply through SF Match Residency and Fellowship Matching Services.
+SF Match will begin accepting requests for registration for the Ophthalmic Plastic & Reconstructive Surgery match in October 2018.
 Please follow the link below:

 American Society of Ophthalmic Plastic & Reconstructive Surgery (ASOPRS) Fellowship Training Program for Foreign Ophthalmologists